gavlegoat/pl-sandbox/README.md

 - `Type.hs` defines the types used by programs.
 - `Core.hs` is our intermediate language (following GHC).
 - `Cmm.hs` is a secondary intermediate language closer to the target language (again, folling GHC).
-The Cmm langage is shared by both the strict and lazy backends.
+The Cmm language is shared by both the strict and lazy backends.
 - `Frontend` contains everything up to the generation of core code.
   `Frontend.hs` serves as a wrapper for all of this functionality.